Skip to content Skip to sidebar Skip to footer

 • Honey

-The main difference between a vegan and a vegetarian diet is the use of animal products.
-While vegetarians still consume dairy or eggs, vegans do not eat or use anything that comes from animals.
+The main difference between a vegan and vegetarian diet lies in the use of animal products.
+While vegetarians may still consume eggs and dairy, vegans avoid everything that comes from animals.

 🍎 Expert Advice – Dr. Virendra Singh, Nutritionist